litprog/litprog/lit_v3/11_overview.md

 !!! note "Order when using `lp_addto`"

-    The order of blocks with `lp_addto` directives is the same as they appear in the markdown file.
+    The order of blocks with `lp_addto` directives is the same as they appear in the Markdown file.

     - You cannot use `lp_addto` with blocks that are defined in another file.
     - You cannot use `lp_addto` before the block with the corresponding `lp_def` directive.